isomerpages/mlaw-cmc/index.md

           description: A mediation session typically lasts about two hours and is available on Mondays to Fridays and Saturday mornings.
         - title: Location
-          description: We offer in-person mediation at 18 locations island wide and virtually.
+          description: We offer in-person mediation at 19 locations islandwide.
+Virtual mediation is an option for less complex disputes.
   - infobar:
       title: Mediation at the CMC
       id: infobar